LitGrey-Technologies/Student-Dynamics/README.md

 - Convert Dekstop to Web app

+## Feedback

+If you have any feedback, please reach out to us at exc@litgreytechnologies.com

 ## Note
 We are continuously improving our desktop application.
 The Student Dynamics Desktop Application is bought to you by LitGrey Technologies.